-Cowal, the area between Loch Long and Loch Fyne, boasts excellent opportunities for walking, hill walking and cycling.
-The Kyles of Bute, Tighnabruaich and the beautiful sandy beach at nearby Kilbride Bay make a fantastic day out.
-The Arrochar Alps in northern Cowal offer some of the finest hill walking in the southern Highlands, and the Cowal Way (Portavadie-Arrochar), Kilmun Arboretum and Loch Eckside are particularly recommended.
-The highly popular October walking festival, CowalFest, is now firmly established as a highlight of the year in the Cowal calendar, with all walks graded and numbered.
-There are also cultural and social events to accompany this event, which usually lasts about 10 days around the middle of the month - a must for keen walking enthusiasts.
+Cowal, the area between Loch Long and Loch Fyne, boasts excellent opportunities for walking and cycling.
+The Kyles of Bute, Tighnabruaich and the beautiful sandy beach at nearby Kilbride Bay all make for fantastic days out.
+The Arrochar Alps in northern Cowal offer some of the finest hill walking in the southern Highlands, which include the Cowal Way (known as ‘Scotland in 57 miles’), Kilmun Arboretum and Loch Eckside to name but a few.
+The highly popular walking festival of CowalFest is now firmly established as a highlight of the year in the Cowal calendar, with a variety of graded and numbered walks to suit all ages and abilities.
+There are also cultural and social events to accompany this event, which usually last about 10 days around the middle of October – a must for keen walking enthusiasts.

-Bedroom 2: With double bed.
+Bedroom: With double bed.

-Shower room: With shower and WC.
+Shower room: With shower cubicle, toilet and tiled floor.

 Electric central heating, electricity, bed linen and towels included.
 Welcome pack.Lawned garden with sitting-out area and garden furniture.
 Bike store.
 Private parking for 2 cars.
 No smoking.